Beth1094/ENG5220/README.md

 ## Software
 The HX711 class gets weight values from the data pin from the HX711 SPI ADC with scaling and taring.
 The tare value is not scaled, but in raw A/D units.
-The SPI pins: SCK pin (clock pin MOSI/pin 19 on Raspberry) and the DOUT pin (data pin MISO/pin 21 on Raspberry), were used to retrieve data from the HX711 ADC as well as input selection (here SPI mode 0 was used), gain selection of the programmable gain amplifier and to control power down.
+The SPI pins: SCK pin (clock pin MOSI data line/pin 19 on Raspberry) and the DOUT pin (data pin MISO/pin 21 on Raspberry), were used to retrieve data from the HX711 ADC as well as input selection (here SPI mode 0 was used), gain selection of the programmable gain amplifier and to control power down.
 The Raspberry pi was used to control the clock signal on the MOSI pin and a range of possible SPI bus speeds or SPI clock frequencies are possible for SPI devices: 0.5, 1, 2, 4, 8, 16, 32 MHz.

 When the Pi holds the clockPin high for greater than 60 ms, the HX711 goes into low power mode, holding the dataPin high.
 When the Pi sets the dataPin low, the HX711 wakes up, but does not have new data ready until 0.5 seconds after turning on.